 Students or parents, for a Direct Parent PLUS loan, become ineligible to receive federal financial aid funds on the date the student:

 WGU offers a late disbursement to students who complete a payment period or withdraw during the payment period provided they meet the following conditions prior to the date they became ineligible:

 FSA funds not disbursed before a student withdrew, but which the student has earned based on the Return calculation, is called a post-withdrawal disbursement.

 Generally, a student is eligible to receive a post withdrawal disbursement of the earned FSA funds that was not received.
 However, WGU will not make a late disbursement at post-withdrawal even if a student otherwise meets the conditions for late disbursement in the following situations:

-WGU may credit a student’s account with a late disbursement of Pell Grant, FSEOG, and TEACH grant funds for current institutional charges (tuition and fees) without the student’s permission.
-Excess funds are disbursed directly to students by ACH direct deposit, a reloadable debit card, or by check determined by the student within 14 days.
+WGU may credit a student account with a late disbursement of Pell Grant, IASG, FSEOG, and TEACH Grant funds for current institutional charges (tuition and fees) without the student’s permission.
+Excess funds are disbursed directly to students by ACH direct deposit, a reloadable debit card, or check determined by the student within 14 days.

 For post-withdrawal disbursements, WGU will make a disbursement of grant funds within 45 days of the date the University determined that the student withdrew.